Coverage Data Integration and Publishing

 CLI option.

-By default, if you publish to the same database location, the data will be merged with the previous DB's results.
+By default, if you publish coverage to an already existing coverage DB location, the data will be merged (ie combined) with the prior DB's results.

-- If you would like to replace the DB (instead of merging), add the
+- If you would like to replace (ie overwrite) the coverage DB (instead of merging), add the

 --replace